 Every year more than two million people become carers.
 Unfortunately caring can affect your finances.

 However, there is help available.
-We can talk to you about your financial situation, and run through the benefits and payments you may be entitled to.
+We can talk to you about your financial situation, and run through the benefits and payments you may be entitled to – you should also download the Benefits for Carers guide, below.
 There are also reductions and support for some carers with things like prescription charges and council tax.

 Don’t lose out